Advertised Vacancy Number: IPS/TCH606450

 Your application should include:

-- A written statement addressing the Work Related Requirements [optional to select specific WRR], in context of the role and business needs of the branch
+- A four (4) page statement addressing the domains that govern the Australian Professional Standards for Teachers, in context of the role and business needs of the school

-- A CV of outlining your employment history and professional learning summary relevant to this position
+- A CV of up to three (3) pages outlining your employment history and professional learning summary relevant to this position

 - The contact details for two (2) work related referees (one being your current line manager)